JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

 ```

 * The default IntelliJ Platform <path>build.gradle</path> file (see next paragraph).
-* The Gradle Wrapper files, and in particular the `gradle-wrapper.properties` file, which specifies the version of Gradle to be used to build the plugin.
+* The Gradle Wrapper files, and in particular the <path>gradle-wrapper.properties</path> file, which specifies the version of Gradle to be used to build the plugin.
   If needed, the IntelliJ IDEA Gradle plugin downloads the version of Gradle specified in this file.
 * The <path>settings.gradle</path> file, containing a definition of the `rootProject.name`.
 * The <path>META-INF</path> directory under the default `main` [SourceSet](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_project_layout) contains the plugin [configuration file](plugin_configuration_file.md).